hmchuong/MaGGIe/README.md

 #### 5. FTP-VM
 You can use this repo

-Retrained weights on V-HIM2K5:
+Updated scripts: `tools/FTP-VM`

-Inference script:
+Finetuned weights on V-HIM2K5:

 #### 6. OTVM
 You can use this repo

-Retrained weights on V-HIM2K5:
+Finetuned weights on V-HIM2K5:

 Inference script: